|

 a computer.
 Here's a few screen shots:

 ConclusionI think it's a great effort for the first bingo video.
 There's some things it doesn't talk about like removing the backglass or raising the playfield.
 Are things like that needed?
-Only your feedback will tell.

 |